javagruppen/site/README.md

 Emails must be placed in the folder `_emails`, in the appropriate **year**-folder, and named on the form `YYYY-MM-DD-description.md`, where `YYYY` is replaced with a 4 digits year, `MM` with a two digit month and `DD` with a two digit "day of month".

-Eg. a mail correspondence (newsletter) from April 1st 2018, must go into the `_emails/2018`-folder, and file must be named.
+Eg. a mail correspondence (newsletter) from April 1st 2018, must go into the `_emails/2018`-folder, and file must be named `2018-04-01-some-description.md` (where the description in this case is `some description`).

 The [Front Matter](#terminology) of the e-mail "posts" must contain two entries:
   * `layout` controls the layout of the emails posts (and this **must** be set to email, eg: `layout: email`)